What does it mean to mention the best restaurants in downtown Vancouver?

 An order of the gyoza and a bottle of Asahi beer round it out nicely.

-Best Restaurants in Downtown Vancouver Map
+Where to Eat in Downtown Vancouver Map

 I’ve given you a heavy arsenal of the best restaurants in downtown Vancouver but maybe I missed something.